dkeathley/JPyBook-6.S097-IAP-Ultrafast-Photonics-Text/intro.md

 ## Course Materials

 Course materials can be found in [this Google Drive folder](https://drive.google.com/drive/folders/1PLPXFHaRfZv0kEO8l_J4AB7U0dIZcLFk?usp=share_link).
-There you will find archived content from last years course (also joint with UC Davis), as well as content for this ongoing course (lecture notes, videos, etc).
+There you will find archived content from last years course (also joint with UC Davis) for now.
+Any updates to this content will be replaced (e.g. updated recordings, lecture notes, etc.).
+There you will also find lecture recordings and notes for the UC Davis offering of Ultrafast Photonics.
+We are not able to offer these courses concurrently as we move at an accelerated pace at MIT.
+However, we encourage communication between the two courses.
+To facilitate this a joint Slack channel will be created.

-You can also find materials on the [UC Davis Canvas course page](https://canvas.ucdavis.edu/). **If you did not receive access to any of this material, please let me know via Slack or email.**

 ## Course Credit